Donald Webster, Jr.

 Bulina has earned Master Board Member certification, which recognizes successful completion of training in school board leadership, through the NJSBA Board Member Academy.

 Nationally, Bulina served on the Federal Relations Network (FRN), a nationwide organization of local school board members which advocates the interests of public education before Congress and federal agencies.
-He has also served on the National School Boards Association’s 2010 Nominating Committee, 2012 Credentials Committee and Alternate Delegate representing New Jersey.
+He has also served on the National School Boards Association’s 2010 Nominating Committee, 2012 Credentials Committee and an alternate delegate representing New Jersey.

 Bulina received his B.S. in Education from State University of New York, Oswego.
 He also received his Masters of Arts, Teaching and Learning from Nova Southeastern University.